 Addendum: Deploying Antora using AWS Amplify and GitHub Workflows 🔗

-we ended up using AWS Amplify.
+For $REASONS we ended up using AWS Amplify.
 You can find the build scripts here.
 There are three scripts:

 -